ibm-cloud-docs/vpc/vni-deleting.md

 This VPC feature is available only to accounts with special approval to preview this feature.
 {: preview}

-You can delete a VNI with the UI, CLI, API, or Terraform.
+When you no longer need a virtual network interface, you can delete it by using the UI, CLI, API, or Terraform.
+{: shortdesc}

 ## Deleting a virtual network interface in the UI
 {: #vni-delete-ui}